Beyond Nonconvexity: A Universal Trust-Region Method with New Analyses: The Universal Trust-Region Method with a Simple Strategy

-when $k$ is enough large.
-This means $\dk$ is in the trust region, by \eqref{eq.optcond coml slack} we have $\lambda_k = 0$, hence we finished the proof. \end{proof} A consequence of the above result is that the iterate gradually reduces to a regularized Newton step for large enough $k$ in solving \eqref{eq.newTR}:
+where the last line is from $\mu \geq 6\sqrt{M}\|\nabla f(x_k)\|^{1/2}$ when $k$ is large enough.
+This means $\dk$ is in the trust region, by \eqref{eq.optcond coml slack} we have $\lambda_k = 0$, hence we finished the proof. \end{proof} A consequence of the above result is that the iterate gradually reduces to a gradient regularized Newton step for large enough $k$ in solving \eqref{eq.newTR}: